Order of Service

 Photography, filming, and sound recording are not allowed in the Abbey during services.
 Please ensure that mobile telephones and other electronic devices are silent.

-Following the service a collection will be taken; the money from today's services will be divided equally between The Connection at St Martin-in-the-Fields and the work of the Abbey.
-The Connection works with people who are rough sleeping to move away from, and stay off, the streets of London.
+Following the service, a collection will be taken; the money from today's services will be divided equally between Tariro and the work of the Abbey.
+Tariro UK funds projects for young people in need in Zimbabwe; helping them to learn, to develop, and to grow.

 Order of Service